Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Model and Preliminaries

 \section{Model and Preliminaries}

 We consider a model of opinion exchange in networks similar to that of DeGroot \cite{degroot1974reaching}.
 A connected graph $G=(V,E)$ (which is either finite or countably infinite) is given.
 Each agent $i\in V$ is represented by a vertex in the graph.
 Time is discrete.
 At time $t=0$ a state of the word $\mu\in \mathbb{R}$ is realized according to an unknown distribution $\psi\in\Delta(\mathbb{R})$.
-Thereafter, each agent $i$ observes $A_{i,0}=\mu+x_i$ where $\{x_i\}_{i\in V}$ is a collection of a zero mean bounded (by a constant $|x_i|\leq K$) i.i.d.\ random variables.
-For every agent $i$ we let $N_i$ be the neighbors of agent $i$ and let $n_i=|N_i|$.
+Thereafter, each agent {observes a noisy signal about the state of the world and sets it as its initial opinion.
+Specifically, the initial opinion of agent $i$ is $A_{i,0}:=\mu+x_i$, where $\{x_i\}_{i\in V}$ are zero-mean bounded (by a constant $|x_i|\leq K$) i.i.d.\ random variables}.
+For every agent $i$, let $N_i$ be the neighbors of agent $i$ and let $n_i=|N_i|$.
 Furthermore, let $A_{i,t}\in\mathbb{R}$ be the opinion of agent $i$ at time $t\ge 0$.
-We assume that there is a parameter $d>0$ such that $n_i\leq d$, for all $i\in V$.
+We assume that {$G$ has a bounded degree, namely,} there is a parameter $d>0$ such that $n_i\leq d$, for all $i\in V$.